-Network A has local coverage on-board ship A and network B has coverage extension on-board ship A.
+SNPN A has local coverage on-board ship A and SNPN B has coverage on-board ship B.

-Service B is offered by an application B instantiated on ship B. Application B has 5G connectivity through network B.
+Service B is offered by an application B instantiated on ship B. Application B has 5G connectivity through SNPN B.

 User A has needed credentials to access service B.